 The headset handles a range of games’ soundscapes and musical underscoring very well.
 The blasting electronic beats of Lumines: Electronic Symphony proves enjoyable on the headset.
-The fighting action of Guilty Gear: Strive is likewise enjoyable, with all the gameplay elements and excellent soundtrack sounding nice.
-The Arctis Nova 1 is also a solid choice for online games with voice chat, or late night Discord calls.
+The fighting action of Guilty Gear: Strive is likewise enjoyable, with everything from the sound effects to the killer soundtrack sounding great.
+The Arctis Nova 1 is also a solid choice for online games with voice chat, or late-night Discord calls.

 Lows, mids, and highs